dzulfiqarfr/jakpost-graphics/2021/2021-06-14-covid-takes-toll-wages/README.md

 # Overview

-This article seeks to describe the COVID-19 pandemic's impact on wages across provinces and sectors.
-Read the article on [this link](https://www.thejakartapost.com/news/2021/06/14/covid-19-takes-severe-toll-on-wages.html).
+This project seeks to describe the COVID-19 pandemic's impact on wages across provinces and sectors.
+Read the story on [this link](https://www.thejakartapost.com/news/2021/06/14/covid-19-takes-severe-toll-on-wages.html).

 # Data